jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 1. Subsidy allocations have been increasing at an increasing rate at the same time that US major sports leagues have been expanding.
 If relocation threats were driving subsidies, then subsidies should be decreasing as the number of relocation cities diminished.

 2. It's common for subsidies to be granted without any relocation threat.
 For example, the Atlanta Falcons received a $700 million subsidy to construct Mercedes-Benz Stadium, without threatening to move out of the city.
-Furthermore, many stadiums deals are negotiated in secret, rather than determined through an open auction among cities to boost subsidy offers from competing locations.
-And in many cases, alternate cities are floated a new locations that a team might consider, and are often promoted by local leaders rather than made as explicit threats by team owners.
+Furthermore, many stadium deals are negotiated in secret, rather than determined through an open auction among cities to boost subsidy offers from competing locations.
+And in many cases, alternate cities are floated as possible new locations that a team might consider, and are often promoted by local leaders rather than made as explicit threats by team owners.
 Threatening to move can harm the relationship with fans.
 Furthermore, most teams are located in the largest markets; therefore, relocation means moving to a smaller and less-lucrative market.
 Most relocation discussions are cheap talk, not realistic or credible threats.

 For these reasons,  monopoly power does not appear to be the primary driver of venue subsidies.